 Dr Indeewar Kapila is Consultant in Anaesthesia and Intensive Care Medicine.
 He studied medicine at the University of Glasgow, Scotland and qualified in 1990.
 After initial training in the major teaching hospitals in Glasgow he decided to specialise in anaesthesia and intensive care medicine in Leicester and Manchester.
 He was appointed to the post of consultant in anaesthesia and intensive care medicine at University Hospital of South Manchester and at The Christie Hospital in Manchester in 2000.
 His major interests include intensive care medicine at both NHS hospitals, anaesthesia for plastic, reconstructive and cosmetic plastic surgery, orthopaedic and trauma surgery and the application of regional anaesthesia to the above specialities.
 He has NHS commitments to South Manchester University Hospital NHS trust and Christie Hospital NHS Trust.
 He also works at the Alexandra and Spire hospitals in Manchester.

-Mr Ash Pawade is retired Consultant Paediatric Cardiac surgeon who formerly worked at Bristol Children’s Hospital and was responsible for turning around the children’s heart unit in the wake of the Bristol Heart Scandal.
+Mr Ash Pawade is a retired Consultant Paediatric Cardiac surgeon who formerly worked at Bristol Children’s Hospital and was responsible for turning around the children’s heart unit in the wake of the Bristol Heart Scandal.
 He runs two charities including Hands for Life dedicated to providing hand surgery to a rural Indian community.
 He enjoys wildlife photography.
 He assists in managing the practice and acts as a point of contact and is pleased to offer an out of hours answering service for our patients out of hours (07.00-22.00 hours).
 In addition to his medical qualification he holds Master Business Administration and further qualification in medical law and ethics.

 Denise O’Brien Dip.C.O.T.
 BSc(Hons)